How Safe is Mozambique?

 And remember, every time you pay a bribe you are becoming part of the problem, giving more incentive for Police to harass more people in the future.

-In summary, Mozambique is a very safe country to visit, this despite the political problems currently causing problems in the centre of the country.
+In summary, Mozambique is a very safe country to visit, this despite moderate political instability.
 Take the correct precautions and you will enjoy this wonderful country just as hundreds of thousands of travellers do every year.

 Click here for Vaccination & Health Advice